Atroviridis/existence-guidebook-21st-century/reoccurring_and_main_ideas.md

 7) There is only ever the present moment.
 The mind collates moments into a narrative.

 8) Other people are reflections of yourself. elaborate?
+9) Against human exceptionalism.
+Agasint teleology?
+Humans are not central to some cosmic plan.
+Humans are not the pinnacle of creation.
+Humans are part of nature and not separate from it.

+	a.
+Copernicus: The Earth revolves around the Sun.

+	b.
+Darwin: Biological species aren't immutable.

+	Source: Philosophy Now Issue 164

+10) Idea #10